 He presently serves on the Board of Directors of the American Agricultural Law Association, the Universities Council on Water Resources and the National Cave and Karst Research Institute.
 He previously served on the Virginia Farmland Protection Task Force and the Virginia Water Policy Technical Advisory Committee.
 Jesse was honored with the 1999 Professional Scholarship Award from the American Agricultural Law Association, the 2004 William E. Wine Award for a history of teaching Excellence from Virginia Tech (the highest teaching award granted by the university), and the 2009 University Certificate of Excellence in Outreach.
 He has worked with communities in West Virginia and Virginia on land use planning issues, including issues related to karst and water resources.
 He holds a B.S. and M.S. in Agricultural and Applied Economics from Virginia Tech and a J.D. from the University of Virginia School of Law.

-Samantha Stefanov is the Administrative Assistant for the Center for Energy and Sustainable Development (CESD).
+Samantha Stefanov is the Office Assistant for WVU Law and for the Center for Energy and Sustainable Development (CESD).
 Samantha is the assistant to Director James Van Nostrand, in addition to several CESD faculty members.
 She helps plan and organize all CESD events, including the annual National Energy Conference and the National Energy & Sustainability Moot Court Competition.
 She also serves as the main contact for the CESD.